 This study used a PDA to optimize coagulation conditions and monitor floc size and structure as well as floc growth rate during coagulation-flocculation using alum.
-The results of this study indicate that optimal coagulation-flocculation conditions were as follows: sample pH of 8, alum dosage of $3 \text{ mg L}^{-1}$ as Al3+, rapid mixing intensity of $172 \text{ s}^{-1}$ and rapid mixing time of 20 s.
+The results of this study indicate that optimal coagulation-flocculation conditions were as follows: sample pH of 8, alum dosage of 3 mg L^{-1} as Al^{3+} , rapid mixing intensity of 172 s^{-1} and rapid mixing time of 20 s.
 Additional PDA parameters, namely, the aggregation rate, average steady-state ratio and steady-state variance were generated using PDA ratio data to gain further understanding of the coagulation-flocculation process.

 The derived PDA data revealed that in all optimization experiments, the average steady-state ratio, although an important parameter, was a secondary parameter as it has a lessened impact on coagulation-flocculation efficiency.
 It was found that the aggregation rate and steady-state variance were more suitable parameters to assess coagulation-flocculation performance as they had direct significance on coagulation-flocculation efficiency.
 These parameters may be seen as primary kinetic parameters and should be given greater attention during coagulation-flocculation studies.
-The results of this study showed that the PDA instrument is an important tool in coagulation suits of this study showed that the PDA instrument is an important tool in coagulation kinetic studies and can be employed as an additional tool in the optimization of coagulation conditions.
+The results of this study showed that the PDA instrument is an important tool in coagulation kinetic studies and can be employed as an additional tool in the optimization of coagulation conditions.